dermesser/libsocket/doc/libsocket++/DOCUMENTATION++.md

 - `proto_osi3`: `IPv4`, `IPv6` or `BOTH` (`BOTH` lets the library choose; pp macros; defined in header file `inetsocket.hpp`)
 - `flags`: Default 0, can be `SOCK_NONBLOCK` or `SOCK_CLOEXEC` (see: `socket(2)`; on other platforms than Linux
 has to be 0 to avoid errors)

+3: This constructor is only available when using a C++11-compliant compiler; it delegates the constructor.
+Otherwise, you have to use constructor 2.

 ### `connect()`
 Declared in `inetclientstream.hpp`, defined in `inetclientstream.cpp`